The Rollin Sisters: History

 In the spring of 1871, two New York newspapers covering South Carolina politics, the Sun and the New York Herald, published long interviews with the sisters.
 By that time, the sisters had become known for their salon, the "Rollin Salon," which was known as a place of interracial gatherings focused on advancing social causes, including women’s rights.
 The "Rollin Salon" was also referred to as "the Republican Headquarters" at the time.
 The Rollin sisters were closely aligned with both white and black radical Republican leadership in the area.
 The Sun compared the women to Victoria Woodhull, Catherine de Medici, Charlotte Corday and Luise Mühlbach.
 Also in this interview, Charlotte made clear that she and her sisters did not acquaint themselves with lower-class whites or "scamps" or "ignorant colored people," demonstrating that Charlotte, for her progressive politics, was still influenced by the politics of respectability and classism of the Antebellum Era.

-When the Reconstruction Era Republican government collapsed, Charlotte, Louisa, Frances, and their mother Margarette moved North: Charlotte, Louisa and Margarette to Brooklyn, Frances to Washington D.C., where she would eventually clerk for Frederick Douglas.
+When the Reconstruction Era Republican government collapsed, Charlotte, Louisa, Frances, and their mother Margarette moved North: Charlotte, Louisa and Margarette to Brooklyn, Frances to Washington D.C., where later worked as a clerk for Frederick Douglas.
 All of the sisters found their previously prominent roles under Reconstruction either threatened or removed by the Southern Democrats.
 Charlotte also reported fearing attack by the Ku Klux Klan.

 The suffrage work of Charlotte (“Lottie”) Rollin, and the activism of all the Rollin sisters, shows the long history of African American women’s political activism outside the Northeast and beyond women’s rights conferences and organizations.